v-eenay/tournament-tracker/Database/README.md

 ### Next Steps

 1.  **Review and Refine:** Conduct a final review of all stored procedures for correctness, efficiency, and adherence to best practices.
-2.  **Data Seeding (Optional):** Consider creating scripts or procedures for seeding initial/test data if required for development or testing phases.
+2.  **Data Seeding:** Scripts for seeding initial/test data (`SeedData.sql`) are provided.
+Execute this script after the main `TournamentTracker.sql` if you need sample data.
 3.  **Integration Testing:** With the `SqlConnector` in `TrackerLibrary` now complete, rigorously test that all stored procedures work as expected when called from the data access layer.

 ## Setup Instructions